joshba06/flask_banking/design.md

 - may ne positive or negative, cannot be 0
 - Cannot be string or any other datatype, must be float

+saldo
+- (Numeric)
+- May be negative or positive (doesnt throw error if transaction is initiated but balance is negative)

 category
 - (String): Transaction category.